-The Fund seeks to invest primarily in highly-structured and privatelynegotiated solutions across the capital structure in complex, misunderstood or overlooked situations attracting limited competition across credit-oriented investments, structured equity, stressed credit and opportunities arising due to market dislocations.
-Through special situations investments, the Fund will seek to provide companies with capital solutions that do not have access to traditional capital markets.
+Through its hybrid capital strategy, the Fund seeks to invest globally in highly structured capital solutions in complex, misunderstood or overlooked situations, focused on credit-oriented investments, structured equity solutions, and stressed / dislocated investments.
+Through hybrid capital investments, the Fund will seek to achieve equity-like returns with downside protection potential through structure and business quality, providing companies with capital solutions that do not have access to traditional capital markets.
 The Fund intends to invest globally in companies in need of strategic capital to accomplish a range of objectives and are in "transition".